SiriDB/siridb-http/README.md

 ```

 ##### /auth/fetch
-Fetch can be used to retreive the current session user.
+Fetch can be used to retrieve the current session user.
 ```
 type:      GET
 uri:       /auth/fetch